jasepetersen/ie8-console.js/README.md

 ## Getting Started
 1. Include `ie8-console.js` in your web page.
 Optionally include `ie8-console.css` to make things pretty.
 2. Add a call to `console.display()` to view the console output.
 This is polyfilled, so if the `console` object exists, it's simply treated as a noop.
+This means you can include it and still do side-by-side testing in a modern browser.

 ## Functions